bitbar/test-samples/apps/android/EspressoSample/BitbarSampleApp/README.md

 This project only supports "./gradlew clean connectedDebugAndroidTest" or "./gradlew clean connectedAndroidTest"

-these commands can be set in `"Use test cases from:"` option, if "class" is selected:
+These commands can be set in `"Use test cases from:"` option in "4.
+Advanced options:" section in a new cloud test run, if `"class"` is selected:

 run tests in class:
 ```